Histology of Glands

 TOP OF PAGE

-Histologically, glands are described using some standard vocabulary, with which you should become familiar.
+Histologically, glands are described using some standard vocabulary.

 Simple / Compound